speechbrain/speechbrain/README.md

 - Multiple sophisticated enhancement losses, including differentiable STOI loss, MetricGAN, and mimic loss.
 - State-of-the-art performance on speech separation with Conv-TasNet, DualPath RNN, and SepFormer.

+### Self-Supervised Learning of Speech Representations
+- Recipes for wav2vec 2.0 pre-training with multiple GPUs compatible with HuggingFace models.

 ### Multi-microphone processing
 Combining multiple microphones is a powerful approach to achieve robustness in adverse acoustic environments:
 - Delay-and-sum, MVDR, and GeV beamforming.
 - Speaker localization.

+### Text-to-Speech (TTS) and Vocoders
+- Recipes for training TTS systems such as [Tacotron2](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LJSpeech) with LJSpeech.
+- Recipes for training Vocoders such as [HiFIGAN](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LJSpeech).

 ### Performance
 The recipes released with speechbrain implement speech processing systems with competitive or state-of-the-art performance.
 In the following, we report the best performance achieved on some popular benchmarks: